djbewley/hello-world/README.md

 # hello-world

-*I am startving and need to eat something.*
+*I am starving and need to eat something.*
 > MingLee